-The facility was issued a Permit to Construct (PTC) Air Emissions Equipment on April 22, 2019 for a proposed project that included the addition of one (1) manual glue spreader (Emission Point AA-314) and the replacement of the existing four (4) 36-opening presses with three (3) new 40-opening presses (Emission Point AA-315).
-As of the issuance of this permit, the facility has not completed construction of the addition of the new manual spreader or the replacement of the presses.
-Construction for the other portion of the project (i.e. the replacement of the No. 1 Veneer Dryer) was completed on October 14, 2019.
+1 The facility was issued a Permit to Construct (PTC) Air Emissions Equipment on April 22, 2019 for a proposed project that included the addition of one (1) manual glue spreader (Emission Point AA-314), As of the issuance of this permit, the facility has not completed construction of the addition of the new manual spreader.
+The shakedown period for other portions of the project (i.e. the installation of the three new 40-opening plywood presses) was completed in August 2023.
 However, the PTC is still active, as additional construction activities are still on-going.